 The Dell™ PowerEdge™ R710 takes advantage of Dell’s system commonality.
-By learning the architecture of one PowerEdge system, Information Technology (IT) managers are able to apply that same logic to manage Dell’s future generation of servers.
-The logical layout of components and placement of power supplies in Dell PowerEdge R710 servers deliver a simple, straightforward installation, and help simplify future hardware redeployments.
+By learning the architecture of one PowerEdge system, Information Technology (IT) managers are able to apply that same logic to manage Dell’s future generation of servers with the Dell R710 memory installation guide.
+The logical layout of components and placement of power supplies in Dell PowerEdge R710 servers deliver a simple, straightforward installation, and help simplify future hardware redeployments and memory configuration.

 Dell PowerEdge R710 Server Review